NVIDIA/dgx-cloud-examples/lepton/starterkits/CONTRIBUTING.md

 Notebooks should have a H1-level heading for the titles in the first cell (that is, Title starts with `# A Title About the Correct Use of Titles`).
 Logical sections within the notebook should be divided with H3-level headings (that is, `### Training Configuration`).
 If additional subdivisions are required, add H4 or lower level headings.
 All headings should be in Title Case.

+### Filenames

+Filenames for notebooks should be descriptive, such as `llama3b-lora-with-huggingface-transformer.ipynb` which describes what the notebook does.
+Additionally, titles should be lowercase and use hyphens (`-`) in place of spaces.

 ### Requirements Section

 Notebooks need a requirements section towards the top to indicate what is required for running the notebook.
 The following is a template for common requirements.
 Please add and complete this template in your notebook.